Akazoo/CharityApp/README.md

 5. Your own account with donation list and settings.
 6. Administrator account and management panel for donations, administrators, foundations and users.
 7. Forgotten passwords reset.
+8. Website is available in Polish and English.
+9. Application event/action logging system.

 - In the nearest future:

-1. Additional translation file for English language.
-2. Email messages sent to users regarding changes of their accounts or application updates.
+1. Email messages sent to users regarding changes of their accounts or application updates.

 Polish transcription :